syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Modify-comments-in-the-existing-PDF-annotation).

 The following code example explains how to modify review status to the existing PDF annotation.

 {% tabs %}